Welcome to the KVFinder-web service!

 Tutorial

-To start your cavity analysis pipeline, open the "Run Cavity Analysis" tab.
+To start your cavity analysis, go to the Run Cavity Analysis tab.

-Next, load your target biomolecular structure into "Step 1.
-Choose Input" by selecting "Fetch from PDB" as the input type and typing the PDB ID in the text box.
-For example, to analyze the human Peroxisome Proliferator Activated Receptor Gamma (1PRG), type "1PRG" and click "Load".
+Next, load your target biomolecular structure in Step 1.
+Choose Input by selecting Fetch from PDB as the input type and entering the PDB ID in the text box.
+For instance, to analyze the human Peroxisome Proliferator Activated Receptor Gamma (1PRG), enter 1PRG and click Load .

-- Whole structure with default parameters
+- Whole structure (default)

-- Whole structure with customized parameters
+- Whole structure (customized)

-- Around target molecules
+- Around target molecule

 - Around target residues